sandblizzard/rewards-v1/programs/bounty/README.md

 ## TODO:

-- [ ] Allow for Sand mining by solving bounties
+- [x] Allow for Sand mining by solving bounties
-    - Either create SPL outside and transfer ownership or le
+- [x] Make sure deployer is the only one that can initialize contract
-- [ ] Make sure deployer is the only one that can initialize contract
+- [ ] Upgrade contract